Military Assistance Command, Vietnam – Studies and Observations Group: Gulf of Tonkin Incident

 The last aspect of SOG's original missions consisted of psychological operations conducted against North Vietnam.
 The unit's naval arm picked up northern fishermen during searches of coastal vessels and detained them on Cu Lao Cham Island off Da Nang, South Vietnam (the fishermen were told that they were, in fact, still within their homeland).
-The South Vietnamese crews and personnel on the island posed as members of a fictional dissident northern communist group known as the Sacred Sword of the Patriot League (SSPL), which opposed the takeover of the Hanoi regime by politicians who supported the People's Republic of China (PRC).
+The South Vietnamese crews and personnel on the island posed as members of a fictional dissident northern communist group known as the Sacred Sword of the Patriots League (SSPL), which opposed the takeover of the Hanoi regime by politicians who supported the People's Republic of China (PRC).
 The kidnapped fishermen were well fed and treated, but they were also subtly interrogated and indoctrinated in the message of the SSPL.
 After a two-week stay, the fishermen were returned to northern waters.

 This fiction was supported by the radio broadcasts of SOG's "Voice of the SSPL", leaflet drops, and gift kits containing pre-tuned radios which could only receive broadcasts from the unit's transmitters.
 SOG also broadcast "Radio Red Flag," programming purportedly directed by a group of dissident communist military officers also within the north.
 Both stations were equally adamant in their condemnations of the PRC, the South and North Vietnamese regimes, and the U.S. and called for a return to traditional Vietnamese values.
 Straight news, without propaganda embellishment, was broadcast from South Vietnam via the Voice of Freedom, another SOG creation.